 Beyond her work with DataONE, her research focuses on improving public communication about the science related to controversial environmental issues such as global climate change.
 Her research in this area focuses on characterization of the semantic content of past news media communication about climate change through algorithmic natural language processing of text (probabilistic topic modeling) and content analysis of visual images.
 In addition to characterizing semantic content of climate change news, her work focuses on understanding how various communication strategies evoke different emotional responses and the relationships between emotional response and basic human goals and values.

-Andrea Wiggins is currently completing her doctoral thesis at Syracuse University and will begin postdoctoral work with DataONE and the Cornell Lab of Ornithology in Spring 2012.
+Andrea Wiggins completed her doctoral thesis at Syracuse University and started her postdoctoral work with DataONE and the Cornell Lab of Ornithology in Spring 2012.
 Andrea is an interdisciplinary researcher who studies the design and evolution of sociotechnical systems for large-scale collaboration, bringing together her broader research interests data-intensive science, distributed collaboration, and social computing.
 Andrea's current research focuses on the role of technologies in supporting public participation in scientific research.
 She is interested in how ordinary people become involved in meaningful real-world research through citizen science projects and how technologies can help.
 Andrea serves on working groups and advisory boards for citizen science across a variety of scientific domains and is a co-chair for DataONE's Public Participation in Scientific Research Working Group.